 Is Your Dachshund Lazy or Is It Boredom?

-Although the Dachshund is a creatures of habit and loves to adhere to a routine, he/she also needs stimulation and exercise to avoid getting bored.
+Although the Dachshund is a creature of habit and loves to adhere to a routine, he/she also needs stimulation and exercise to avoid getting bored.

 Boredom or Laziness?

 Generally speaking, a young, healthy Dachshund that is not very active is probably bored and not lazy.
-Laziness is a trait you would expect to find in an older, overweight Dachshund.
+Laziness might be a trait you would expect to find in an older, overweight Dachshund.

 There are quite a few things you can do to prevent your Dachshund from getting bored.